-17-OH progesterone is a blood test that measures the amount of 17-OH progesterone, a hormone produced by the adrenal glands and gonads.
+17-OH progesterone is a blood test that measures the amount of 17-OH progesterone.
+This is a hormone produced by the adrenal glands and sex glands.

-This test is mainly used to check infants for an inherited disorder that affects the adrenal gland, called congenital adrenal hyperplasia (CAH).
-It is often performed on infants who are born with outer genitals that do not clearly look like those of a boy or a girl.
+The main use of this test is to check infants for an inherited disorder that affects the adrenal gland, called congenital adrenal hyperplasia (CAH).
+It is often done on infants who are born with outer genitals that do not clearly look like those of a boy or a girl.

 Normal and abnormal values differ for babies born with low birth weight.
 In general, normal results are as follows:

 Note: ng/dL = nanograms per deciliter.

 Note: Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.